oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * The TTS MAY set the `iss` claim of the Txn-Token to a value defining the entity that signed the Txn-Token.
 This claim MUST be omitted if not set.
 * The TTS MUST evaluate the value specified in the `scope` parameter of the request to determine the `scope` claim of the issued Txn-Token.
 * If a `request_context` parameter is present in the Txn-Token Request, the data SHOULD be added to the `rctx` object of the Txn-Token.
-* If a `request_details` parameter is present in the Txn-Token Request, then the TTS SHOULD propagate the data from the `request_details` object into the claims in the `tctx` object as authorized by the TTS  policy for the requesting client.
+* If a `request_details` parameter is present in the Txn-Token Request, then the TTS SHOULD propagate the data from the `request_details` object into the claims in the `tctx` object as authorized by the TTS authorization policy for the requesting client.

 The TTS MAY provide additional processing and verification that is outside the scope of this specification.